Tax Residency: Main Features, Pros, and Cons, International Practice

 - Management of the company;

-- The meetings of the Board of Directors.
+- Meetings of a Board of Directors.

 It is interesting to pay attention to the parameters that determine the actual recipient of profits, which are shown in the records of the organization for Economic Co-operation and Development (OECD).
-In particular the OECD determines the following:
+In particular, the OECD determines the following:

 - The beneficial owner is not really the actual recipient of profits;

-- Agents, brokers, attorney or nominal holders of the securities of the company can not be considered as the actual recipient;
+- Agents, brokers, attorney or nominal holders of the securities of the company cannot be considered as the actual recipient;

 The international organizations, which put up resistance to the offshore jurisdictions, develop and implement a number of preventive measures.
-The special place, among such measures, is given to the exchange of information between foreign tax structures.
+The special place, among such measures, is given to the exchange of information between foreign government structures.
 Today, such agreements have been signed by more than 60 Countries in the various parts of the world.

 - Occupation and a place of business of the person;